-You may find that customers already have a solution in mind for their problem.
+You may find that customers or colleagues already have a solution in mind for their problem.
 Actively listen, don’t interrupt, and clarify if you need to.

 When someone is presenting aggressively, it is essential to stay confident and polite and not match their anger in response.